Skip to main content

 By the end of this section, you will be able to:

-• Identify the four political economic systems.
+• Define and discuss the significance of political economic systems.

 Introduction

-Mercantilism (Economic Nationalism)
+Mercantilism

-Although mercantilism is the oldest of the various types of political economic systems, it is by no means a relic of the past.
-It is very much a present day reality, and is now referred to as economic nationalism.
-Economic nationalism is defined as attempts by a state to protect or bolster its economy for nationalist goals.
-Economic nationalism has seen a surge both in the United States and in Western Europe.
-Economic nationalists tend to favor protectionism.
-Protectionism is defined as policies protecting a country’s domestic industry through subsidies, favorable tax treatment, or imposing tariffs on foreign competitors.
-The focus is on savings and exports.
-Economic nationalists do not want the country to be dependent on other countries for key resources.
+As these examples of protectionist policies demonstrate, economic nationalists do not want the state to be dependent on other states for key resources.
 They prefer policies that lead to diversification of domestic production.
-This is understandable in key sectors like agriculture.
-It is more controversial in sectors such as consumer products purchased with disposable income.
-For economic nationalists, some degree of free trade is fine if it furthers the goal of strengthening the power of the state on the international stage.
-The focus here is on the state.
-The common feature of political platforms espousing economic nationalism is the combination of “conservative economic proposals with nationalist stances on international trade and cooperation, as well as on immigration.”
-(Colantone & Stanig, 2019)
+While this is understandable in key sectors like agriculture, it is more controversial in sectors such as consumer products purchased with disposable income.
+For economic nationalists, some degree of free trade is fine if it furthers the goal of strengthening the power of the state.
+The common feature of political platforms espousing economic nationalism is a combination of "conservative economic proposals with nationalist stances on international trade and cooperation, as well as on immigration" (Colantone and Stanig, 2019).

 U.S. president at political rally